-ECR, meanwhile, stands for expert consensus rankings.
+ECR, meanwhile, stands for “expert consensus ranking.”
 This represents a collection of rankings from industry experts that are mixed together to generate a consensus ranking.
-These consensus rankings depict how we all feel, not just my voice or someone else’s.
+This composite depicts how industry analysts collectively value each player.

-Using an ECR means you’re not banking your entire draft strategy on a single person’s opinion, but rather several analysts as a whole.
-Where ADP is what people are actually doing in drafts, ECR is a suggestion.
-Expert rankings make up the cheat sheets you see managers print off and bring to home drafts or the values you see on your favorite fantasy site.
+Where ADP is what people are actually doing in drafts, ECR represents a suggestion.
+Expert rankings sometimes make up the cheat sheets you see managers print off and bring to drafts or the values you see on your favorite fantasy site.

 Much like ADP, the broader the sample set, the less a single data point can skew the numbers.
 Moreover, by utilizing ADP and ECR in tandem, one can uncover where expectations align and diverge with actual drafting trends.
 At its core, this helps managers anticipate opponents’ next moves, paving the way to more successful drafting.